Configure Push and In-app notifications.

 Helpshift enables you to send notifications to your users.
 This is particularly useful when you have multiple users on multiple platforms like iOS and Android.
 Notifications are useful to tell your users when you reply to an issue that they submitted.
 When the app is backgrounded, the notification that is sent from Helpshift appears as a notification.

-To enable the Helpshift system to send push notifications to your users you will have to add an Android as a platform in your app (if you have not added already).
-And then click on the push notifications option.
+To enable the Helpshift system to send push notifications to your users you will have to add your GCM Key and Bundle Name via the helpshift admin interface.

-Enter your FCM key credentials per app, via the Settings page > App listing in the left navigation > Scroll down to Push Notifications settings section for the app.
+Enter your Google Push notifications credentials per app, via the Settings page > App listing in the left navigation > Scroll down to Push Notifications settings section for the app.

-For FCM users, the API key can be found at your Firebase API Console .show me
+The API key can be found at your Google API Console.

 In-app notifications are similar to notifications in the notification drawer .
 Unlike push notifications, they appear only when you app is running.

 These notifications are sent when an agent replies to a customer's issue.
 Your customers can go straight into the conversation screen when they tap on the notification.